iksnae/actual-intelligence/book/en/chapter-02/06-activities.md

 Project: Planning a weekend hiking trip

-**Initial prompt:** "I'm planning a day hike this weekend with 2 friends.
+**Initial prompt:** `I'm planning a day hike this weekend with 2 friends.
 We're intermediate hikers looking for a trail within 2 hours of Portland, Oregon.
 We'd like something with good views that's between 5-8 miles round trip.
-Can you suggest some options?"
+Can you suggest some options?`

-**Follow-up 1 (asking for detail):** "The Columbia River Gorge trails sound perfect.
+**Follow-up 1 (asking for detail):** `The Columbia River Gorge trails sound perfect.
 Can you provide more specific information about the Eagle Creek Trail?
-What's the elevation gain and are there any specific landmarks or viewpoints?"
+What's the elevation gain and are there any specific landmarks or viewpoints?`

-**Follow-up 2 (referencing earlier information):** "Based on the elevation gain you mentioned, I think Eagle Creek might be too challenging for one member of our group.
-Of the other options you suggested earlier, which would have more moderate elevation changes?"
+**Follow-up 2 (referencing earlier information):** `Based on the elevation gain you mentioned, I think Eagle Creek might be too challenging for one member of our group.
+Of the other options you suggested earlier, which would have more moderate elevation changes?`

 ### Activity 5: Creative Companion